-While you may think that there are so many steps to planning in an office move that you don't have time to even consider communications, you really need to take a day or two to create a firm strategy that will keep both employees and clients aware of the upcoming changes.
+While you may think that there are so many steps to planning in an office move that you do not have time to even consider communications, you really need to take a day or two to create a firm strategy that will keep both employees and your clients aware of the upcoming changes.

-- A clear timeline: make sure you list all the key steps of the move so everyone knows what to expect and when.
+- Timeline: Make sure you list all the key steps of the move so everyone knows what to expect and when.

-- Packing instructions: provide staff with instructions on how to pack their offices or cubicles for the move.
-This should include where to get packing materials, what they're responsible for packing and deadlines.
+- Packing instructions: Provide staff with instructions on how to pack their offices or cubicles for the move.
+This should include where to get packing materials, what they are responsible for packing, and deadlines.

 - New office plan: Staff will want to know early on what the new space will look like and how the offices will be set up.
 Will they still have their own space or will they now be in a cubicle or open floor plan?
 Make sure you create a way to inform staff of how their work space might change.

-- Intranet: for those companies or organizations that have an intranet, this is usually the best platform for most messages.
-It enables easy updates to files and information that reaches all employees.
+- Intranet: For those companies or organizations that have an intranet, this is usually the best platform for most messages.
+It enables easy updates to files and information that can reach all employees.

-- In-person meetings: no matter what the message, staff meetings are a good place to make announcements and allow staff the chance to have a complete discussion.
-You can also use meeting time to review how information will be communicated so staff knows they'll be kept informed.
+- In-person meetings: No matter what the message, staff meetings are a good place to make announcements and allow staff the chance to have a complete discussion.
+You can also use meeting time to review how information will be communicated so staff knows they will be kept informed.

-- Email: while email is easy, it's not the best way to relay information.
-You don't want to send out so many emails that people can't find the information when they need it.
+- Email: While email is easy, it is not always the best way to relay information.
+You do not want to send out so many emails that people cannot find the information when they need it.
 If you do use email, make sure you only use it to let people know where they can obtain the information.

-- Common folders: If you don't have an intranet, then creating a common folder on a network drive that everyone can access is the next best way to store information that you want people to access.
+- Common folders: If you do not have an intranet, then create a common folder on a network drive that everyone can access.

-- Bulletin board: a physical space where information is posted, is a great thing to do.
-Not only can people check it often, it also provides a place where people can gather and discuss their concerns.
+- Bulletin board: You can use a physical space to post information.
+People can check it often, and it also provides a place where people can gather and discuss their concerns.